CilloLaboratory/sarc028_ewing/README.md

 ## Downloading data
 The data necessary to recreate the analyses is available from [our record on Zenodo](https://zenodo.org/records/14982967).
 To execute the Rmarkdown files included in this repositry:
 - Download the data from Zenodo into the 01_input directory of this repository
-- Untar the compressed files
+- Decompress the data files to use as input into the preprocessing and figure scripts